|A benefit of being short? You can do yoga in cramped spaces like these.|

 Dad (to a room full of students): This is my daughter, Danielle.
 She goes to the University of Michigan.

 Me (to him): Michigan State University, they're completely different schools.

 Dad (to another classroom): She took all AP classes in high school. [false] And Danielle, what year did you graduate, 2006?

 [Students in the class giggle because it's so embarrasingly obvious that he doesn't know what he's talking about.]

-He knows nothing about me, hardly raised me, and had little to nothing to do with my success in school and life.
-Yet he wants to take credit for it all and show me off like I'm some trophy.
-He's phony and he's arrogant, and that is why his bragging is its own especially nauseating flavor of obnoxious.
-However, I must give him credit for getting one thing right:
+He doesn't know much about me, hardly raised me, and had little to nothing to do with my success in school and life.
+Yet he wants to take credit for it all and show me off like I'm some kind of trophy.
+It all just felt so phony and arrogant.
+The most accurate thing he said was:

 Dad: She got her brains from her mom.

 But even that felt like an empty platitude.
 It's not like I asked to only have one parent be actively and intuitively involved in my childhood.
 Just think how I might've conquered the world if I'd gotten my mom's "brains" (nurturing) and his too!
 Anyway, like I said, I knew this would happen so I wasn't surprised.
 But it wasn't all bad.
 All of the teachers and staff were really nice and a lot of the students were pleasant.
 And I guess in some way it's always interesting to go to your parent's job and actually see what they do everyday.